Kry9toN/Clash4Magisk/README.md

-# Clash Meta for Magisk
+# Clash4Magisk
-  - Using core meta build by me
+  - Using core build by taamarin
   - Only for arm64 for now